Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/image-resizing.md

 ## Image Resizing

-The template has added the [RestImageResize-package](https://www.nuget.org/packages/RestImageResize.EPiServer/1.1.1/) that can resize requested images on the fly.
+The template has added the [Image Resizer-package](https://imageresizing.net) that can resize requested images on the fly.
+An [additional plugin](https://github.com/valdisiljuconoks/ImageResizer.Plugins.EPiServerBlobReader) to handle episerver-files has also been added.

 ### Usage